How powerful questions create purpose in product management

 Another disruption in retail?

-They’re clear that it’s a trial.
-They’re only starting with one store.
+They’re only started with one store.
 It seems, technologically, very advanced.
 It might be disruptive.
 However, it looks like Amazon are continuing the march to take the friction out of all shopping experiences.
 It’s another attempt at the relentless simplification from a customer’s perspective.

 Using powerful questions to frame the challenge